What Is Sonos and How Do Sonos Speakers Work?

 We cover the Sonos wireless speaker range in our video below:

-How Easy Is it to set up Sonos?
+How Easy Is It to Set up Sonos?

 Sonos speakers are nice and simple to get setup, you can be up and running in a few minutes.